Okiki-Olugunna/Barber-to-Customer-Escrow/README.md

 when the haircut is done:
 - an arbiter approves that the haircut is complete to a good standard
 - the customer gets some of the accrued interest
-- the barber gets some of the accrued interest as well (as incentive to use this dapp)
+- the barber gets some of the accrued interest as well (as an incentive to use this dapp)

 - the earlier the customer makes the booking, the more interest they can get